BriteSnow/laydown/README.md

 ## Description

-**laydown** is simple way to slice your or 3rd party code in layers (i.e., set of files) and easily fetch them to boostrap or agument existing project.
-Think a scaffolder that does not know what it scaffolds.
+**laydown** is simple way to slice your or 3rd party code in layers (i.e., set of files) and easily fetch them to boostrap or augument existing project.
+Not everything that could be reused should be a lib or framework.
+Think of it as a scaffolder that does not know what it scaffolds, any project can become a part of a scaffolding for another project.

 ## Install